What a TSP Should Include

 Supporting ordinances or development code amendments may be necessary to include with the draft TSP to be consistent with and implement the updated TSP and to comply with or strengthen compliance with the Transportation Planning Rule.
 Implementing supporting ordinances or development code amendments can be attached to the draft TSP, so that they are included in the public review process prior to public hearing proceedings and adoption.

-For non-metropolitan jurisdictions, the Oregon Department of Land Conservation and Development provides a model code that can be used by cities and counties as a tool or resource for planning in Oregon.
-The model code is written to help local governments follow best practices or adhere to new state standards, rules, or statutes and are often tailored to suit the specific needs of a given community.
-For metropolitan jurisdictions, the Transportation Planning Rule requires land use ordinances that support compact, pedestrian-friendly, mixed-use land use development patterns.
+model code that can be used by cities and counties as a tool or resource for planning in Oregon.
+The model code is written to help local governments follow best practices and adhere to new state standards, rules, or statutes and are often tailored to suit the specific needs of a given community.
+For metropolitan jurisdictions, the Transportation Planning Rules (TPR) require land use ordinances that support compact, pedestrian-friendly, mixed-use land use development patterns.
 See OAR 660-012-0330 for requirements.
+In early 2024, the Department of Land Conservation and Development was developing a model code that would meet those requirements.
 Elements of the model code can be incorporated into land use ordinances to satisfy some of these requirements.